ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 - Audio clips are denoised with spectral gating to remove static noise
 - Audio clips are segmented into 0.25 second chunks and will be classified chunk-by-chunk
 - Each chunk is transformed into a spectrogram to accentuate the most important qualities of sound: amplitude with respect to time, and amplitude with respect to pitch.
-- The spectograms are flattened into 1D arrays for the sake of the classifier
+- The spectrograms are flattened into 1D arrays for the sake of the classifier

 ## Labeling data

 The random forest algorithm requires training data.
 I considered two options for obtaining training data:

-1. Use a database of labelled dog audio, assumming such a dataset exists freely on the internet somewhere.
+1. Use a database of labelled dog audio, assuming such a dataset exists freely on the internet somewhere.
 2. Manually label a subset of the audio events I have recorded over the last several months.

-Ultimately, I decided on option 2, but a comparison is worthwhile.
-First of all, with option 1 I would not need to manually label, which is a large investment of time.
-Second, such a broad database would presumably have data recorded under a multitude of audio settings, which is good and bad.
+Ultimately, I decided on option 2, but option 1 is not without merits.

+First of all, option 1 doesn't require manual labeling, which is a huge investment of time.
+Second, such a broad database would presumably have data recorded under a multitude of audio settings and for a multitude of dogs, which is good and bad.
 It's good because it makes the classifier more suitable for productionalization for when different mic settings, room acoustics, and dogs would in theory be used.
 But it also is bad because accuracy will suffer in comparison to a dataset trained specifically on Maple and Dexter with consistent mic settings and acoustic environments.

-This is a huge bonus for manually labelling the training data.
-The manually labelled approach also reduces constraints because I can create whichever labels I want.
+Ultimately this is what swayed me to option 2.
+Additionally, manually labelled data reduces constraints because I can create whichever labels I want.
+For example, a pre-labeled database would be unlikely to have a `scratch_door` label, and if it did, it would be unlikely to sound like my particular door.

 ### Picking labels